ianlucas/cs2-inventory-simulator/docs/api.md

 ### Response

 - Returns `401` when using an invalid API key.
-- Returns `400` when the user does not exist or target uid is not an unsealed graffiti with charges.
+- Returns `400` when the user does not exist or target uid is not an equipped, unsealed graffiti with charges.
 - Returns `204` when the charge was consumed.

 ## Add Item